Coronavirus digest: Germany expands high-risk areas to Romania, Lithuania | DW | 03.10.2021

 If not vaccinated or recently recovered, all people entering Germany from Romania or Lithuania have to undergo a 10-day quarantine, with a possibility to leave after five days if they have a negative COVID test.

-Up until Romania and Lithuania’s addition to the list, Slovenia was the only European Union member state on the high-risk area list.
+Up until the addition of Romania and Lithuania, Slovenia was the only European Union member state on the high-risk area list.
 About 70 other countries are also wholly or partially on the risk list.

-The decision to classify countries as high-risk areas is dependent on a range of factors, including a particularly high risk of infection, the speed at which the virus is spreading, as well as the burden it has put on the country’s healthcare system.
+The decision to classify countries as high-risk areas is dependent on a range of factors, including a particularly high risk of infection and the speed at which the virus is spreading, as well as the burden it has put on the country's health care system.

 According to data from the Robert Koch Institute for infectious diseases (RKI), Germany has recorded 6,164 new infections in the latest one-day period, taking the country's total tally to 4,252,300.
 Nine more deaths were reported.